Cosworth GBA: Team Haas

 The TEC made its debut in the 1986 San Marino Grand Prix with Team Haas (USA), alternatively referred to in the media as Haas-Lola, Beatrice, Beatrice-Lola, or FORCE-Lola.
-Haas has been active in Formula 1 since 1985.
-The team had contested its first season with British turbo engines from Hart.
+Haas has been active in Formula One since 1985.
+The team had contested its first season with British turbo engines from Hart as at the time the new Ford V6 was still under development.
 Haas also started the second season with Hart engines.
 Drivers were Alan Jones and Patrick Tambay.
 At the third race of the season in Imola, the Cosworth GBA was ready for use, but initially, the team only had one engine available.
+The team only had one of the new THL2 cars available with Jones getting the drive while Tambay had to race the old Hart powered THL1 one last time.
+Although Jones was the senior driver in the team not only being the first signed, but also having won 12 races and a World Championship compared to only 2 wins for Tambay, the Frenchman felt that he should have been given the first race of the new Ford V6 as he had done most of the pre-season testing with the new car and engine in England while most of the testing Jones did was in Rio with the race team and the older THL1.
+It would be the start of some tension between the drivers and while there was never any outright animosity in the way Ayrton Senna and Alain Prost would famously have as team mates, in reality Jones and Tambay were team mates in name only.

-The previous THL1 chassis was converted to the THL2 for him.
-The new car with the new engine went to Alan Jones, while Tambay still started with the THL1-Hart at Imola.
-Here the new THL2 with Ford engine was clearly inferior to the old THL1.
+At Imola the new THL2 with its Ford engine was clearly inferior to the old THL1 with the team finally getting some good speed from the Hart turbo in its swansong race.
 In qualifying, Jones was almost three seconds slower than Tambay.
-In the race, Jones retired after 28 laps with an overheated engine.
-From Monaco, both Haas cars started with the Cosworth turbo.
-During the 1986 season, the THL2 suffered from a lack of reliability.
-Jones retired ten times out of 14 races with the car, Tambay just as often out of 13 races.
-However, there were also three finishes in the points: Jones finished fourth at the Austrian Grand Prix, and in the subsequent race in Italy he finished sixth.
+In the race, Jones retired after 28 laps with an overheated engine caused by a stone punching a hole in one of the car's radiators.
+From Monaco, both Haas Lolas started with the Cosworth turbo.
+During the 1986 season, the THL2 suffered from a lack of power from the Ford turbo with both Jones and Tambay lamenting Ford and Cosworth continually turning down their requests to build special, more powerful qualifying engines.
+Another major part of the problem was reliability.
+While it was not always the engine or turbo that was the cause, Jones retired ten times out of 14 races with the car, Tambay just as often out of 13 races.
+However, there were also three finishes in the points: Jones finished fourth at the Austrian Grand Prix, his cause helped by a slipping clutch meaning less wheelspin thus no need to stop for tyres, though he still ended up 2 laps down, and in the subsequent race in Italy, the team's 1 year anniversary in Formula One having started at the 1985 Italian Grand Prix, he finished sixth.
 Tambay took fifth place in Austria.
 In the warm-up for the Canadian Grand Prix, Tambay crashed after a driving error.
 He sustained injuries to his feet that prevented him from racing in Montréal and a week later in Detroit.
-In the US, Eddie Cheever took over instead the second car from Haas.
+In the US, Eddie Cheever took over instead the second car from Haas (and proved faster, as Tambay would during most qualifying sessions, than an increasingly demotivated Jones who later admitted he really only ever signed to race F1 again for the money).
 Overall, Haas scored six championship points in 1986 and finished eighth in the constructors' championship.
 Already in the early summer of 1986, the end of the racing team became apparent.
-The reason for this was on the one hand the sporting results, which fell short of the - unrealistically high - expectations, on the other hand, the team's economic difficulties.
+The reason for this was on the one hand the sporting results, which fell short of the - unrealistically high - expectations, on the other hand, the team's economic difficulties with Beatrice pulling its sponsorship midway through the season.
 The 1987 season would have required a new sponsor, which Haas could not find.
 In October 1986, Haas shut down the racing team.